Excel SUMIF Not Working (9 Possible Cases with Solutions)

 =SUMIF(E5:E16,C18,F5:F16)

-• The formula is 100% accurate, however, the result I’m obtaining doesn’t seem right.
-The answer should be 10:00:00 but it is showing 42.
-Actually, it is not wrong.
-Excel converts 1 hour to 1/24 units.
-Therefore, 10 hours will equal 0.42.
+• The formula is 100% accurate, but the result doesn’t seem right.
+The answer should be 10:00:00 but it is showing 0.42.

 Showing incorrect output because of wrong cell format

-Solution: Applying the Correct Cell Format
+Solution – Applying the Correct Cell Format

-• Select cell C19 and Right-Click with the mouse.
+• Select cell C19 and right-click.

-• In the Number tab, choose the option Time under Category.
-Choose 13:30:55 as Type which is our desired format and click on the OK
+• Choose 13:30:55 as Type which is our desired format and click on OK.

 • You’ll get your desired result.
-The whole process is shown in the video.

-We have inserted the following formula in cell C19 to get the total salary of employees who joined on the date 1-Mar-23:
+• We have inserted the following formula in cell C19 to get the total salary of employees who joined on the date 1-Mar-23:

 =SUMIF(E5:E16,C18,C5:C16)

-Then, we updated 2 salaries of cells C11 and C12 to new values but the summed value in cell C19 remains unchanged.
+• We updated 2 salaries of cells C11 and C12 to new values but the summed value in cell C19 remains unchanged.

-This may happen when the formula calculation is set to manual.
+• This may happen when the formula calculation is set to manual.

 Summed value is not updating after updating some values in the Salary column

-Solution: Using Keyboard Shortcut or Calculation Options Menu to Recalculate Sheet
+Solution – Using Keyboard Shortcut or Calculation Options Menu to Recalculate Sheet

 We can use the keyboard shortcut or the Calculation Options menu to solve this.